 Being my first season, I cannot predict yet whether I will have any hatching eggs available for sale, or whether these will be used at Rose Hill Farm to produce ducklings instead.
 Stay tuned on that too.
 Hatching eggs would sell for a minimum of $60/doz if available, but this price may increase depending on the season and whether they are in-line or out-crosses.

-I am hoping to produce some table ducks in 2021.
+I am hoping to produce some table ducks in 2021 (see the note below about October availability!).
 I can sell live ducks and ducklings from the farm gate.
 Contact me if you are interested in this route (process your own).
 Otherwise I have to wait and see if arrangements can be made with Spray Creek Ranch to process one or more batches of ducks so they can be sold as table-ready.

 2021 Silver Appleyard Ducks for Sale: